KMT 5 M

 The KMT-5M is a Soviet tank mounted mechanical mine clearing device in the KMT series that is designed to disable anti-tank mines by plowing up or mechanically breaking them from the lines in front of tank tracks.
 It was first introduced in the 1960s.
 The device can be mounted to T-54/55, T-62 and T-64 tanks.
 The plow has nowadays been mostly replaced by the modern version KMT-7 that can be installed to T-72, T-80 and T-90 series of tanks.
 It was however recently copied by the Romanians in their D-5M mine clearing system.

+The device features both an outer roller and an inner plow.